 Case Study: iApply Loan Application Flow

-This is a short overview of the iApply loan application flow project I did in my role as Product Manager at Leveraged, the margin lending subsidiary of Bendigo & Adelaide Bank (ASX:BEN).
-This project was ultimately unsuccessful for reasons outside my control, so I want to look at:
+This is an overview of the iApply loan application flow project I ran in my role as Product Manager at Leveraged.

 • The process I followed